-There may be potential savings from reduced operating and maintenance costs, although this depends on the type of specification and design of the underground power lines.
-Consequently, these costs could also be similar, or even higher, than for equivalent overhead distribution lines.
+There may be potential savings to Western Power from reduced operating and maintenance costs when distribution infrastructure is placed underground, although this depends on the type of specification and design of the underground power lines.
+Consequently, the operating and maintenance costs of underground power infrastructure could also be similar, or even higher, than for equivalent overhead distribution lines.

-A study in the United States (North Carolina) found that on average, the operating and maintenance costs per mile were similar for direct buried underground cables (the method used by Western Power) and overhead lines.60
+A study in the United States (North Carolina) found that on average, the operating and maintenance costs per mile were similar for direct buried underground cables (the method used by Western Power) and overhead lines.

 The 1998 report by the PCU Working Group estimated the total maintenance costs (the sum of preventive maintenance, vegetation management and reactive maintenance) of overhead and underground distribution systems.
 The estimates suggested that existing overhead infrastructure was approximately twice as expensive to maintain as existing underground infrastructure.
-It noted that the avoided maintenance cost of putting cables underground is not the difference between overhead and underground maintenance costs, but rather the difference between the maintenance costs of existing overhead systems and the installation costs of new underground cables.61
+It noted that the avoided maintenance cost of putting cables underground is not just the difference between the overhead and underground maintenance costs, but rather the difference between the maintenance costs of existing overhead systems and the installation costs of new underground cables.